of family rooms

 every Sunday night

-Legendary Chicago filmmaker Donald Meier passed away of natural last Saturday night.
+Legendary Chicago filmmaker Donald Meier died peacefully of natural causes last Saturday night.
 Over the course of a half-century career, the 104-year-old creator, producer, and director of Mutual of Omaha’s Wild Kingdom built a legacy that will last for generations.